TIE KNOTS THE FUN AND EASY WAY

 3. Unless under load, a Bowline can shake loose.
 To virtually eliminate this risk, the short end is tied round the adjacent part of the loop to make a Stopped Bowline.

 Other Stopper Knots: The Figure 8 may be the most widely used, especially in boating, but it tends to come undone.
-The Ashley Stopper Knot deserves to be more widely used and known.
+The Ashley Stopper Knot and the Stevedore both deserve to be more widely used and known.
 The Matthew Walker requires three or four strand rope because it is tied with the separated strands.
 Therefore, after the strands are reassembled and whipped it cannot be just "untied".
 Its greatest use may be in smart installations such as rope handrails.
+For slippery ropes the EStar Stopper is the best.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.